Port(a)folio

 co-translated with Alexis Almeida, Daniel Beauregard, Daniel Borzutzky, Jèssica Pujol Duran, Patrick Greaney & Robin Myers

 The title of this book evokes the “other” September 11: Chile’s September 11, 1973, when Augusto Pinochet led a military coup to oust the democratically elected government of Salvador Allende and inaugurated a brutal 17-year dictatorship.
 Assembled from found material such as declassified documents, testimonies, interviews & media files, 11 immerses readers in the State-sponsored terror during this period and the effects it would continue to have on Chile.
 The poetry in this book adopts the form of collage, erasure & appropriation, the language emerging from censorship & suffocation as experienced under military rule.
-Soto-Román’s work asks us to understand the past through what has been covered up, to reflect on the spoken & unspoken pieces that interact to create a collective memory.
+11 asks us to understand the past through what has been covered up, to reflect on the spoken & unspoken pieces that interact to create a collective memory.
 How does censorship translate into another language when translation already involves so many degrees of selective removal?
-This collaborative version into English, taken on by eight translators, attempts to answer that question and provide a means to reflect on the relationship between writing, trauma & politics.
+This collaborative version into English, taken on by 8 translators, attempts to answer that question and provide a means to reflect on the relationship between writing, trauma & politics.

-Reviewed in Times Literary Supplement
+Reviewed in the Times Literary Supplement

 Excerpted in World Literature Today